-According to the late Professor Rudolph Schaffer, an eminent figure in the field who wrote widely on the topic, child psychology is the scientific study of children's behavior and development.
+According to the late Professor Rudolph Schaffer, an eminent figure in the field, child psychology is the scientific study of children's behavior and development.
 It follows, therefore that a child psychologist attempts to describe and explain children's behavior and the way it changes over time.

 In essence, the aim of child psychology is to assemble an objective knowledge base that can provide insight into both the nature of childhood generally as well as the distinctive characteristics of individual children.